 Clipping

-The process of selecting and saving a short segment from a live stream, often used for highlights, replays, or social sharing.
+Selecting and saving a short segment from a live stream is often used for highlights, replays, or social sharing.

 Concurrent Streams

-Multiple live streams broadcast simultaneously, either from one account or across several channels/platforms.
+Multiple live streams broadcast simultaneously from one account or across several channels/platforms.

 Control Room

-A virtual dashboard or studio used to manage live stream production elements such as sources, transitions, graphics, and audio.
+A virtual dashboard or studio manages live-stream production elements such as sources, transitions, graphics, and audio.

 Content Moderation